JavaDerek/PlainToServiceMeshDemos/Stage2/server/README.md

 Build Docker image with...

-sudo docker build -f Dockerfile -t greeter .
+sudo docker build --no-cache -f Dockerfile -t greeter .

 Run Docker image with the commands below.
 Note the use of the user-defined bridge network...